carpentries-incubator/python-humanities-lesson/episodes/08-working-with-sql.md

 > ## Challenge - SQL
 >
 > 1. Create a query that contains title data published between 1550 - 1650 that
->   includes observation's Title, Author, and EEBO id.
+>   includes book's Title, Author, and TCP id.
 How many records are returned?
 >
 {: .challenge}